 Before we discuss the topics to include in your orientation plan for new employees, we need to make the distinction between orientation and onboarding.

 On the other hand, onboarding is like dating.
-Lasting between 90 days and one full year, onboarding includes training and on-the-job experiences that give employees deeper insights into the company and job.
-They’ll form bonds with their team members, integrate into the company culture, start having ideas and suggestions, and discover ways, not just to perform their jobs, but to improve their performance.
+Lasting between 90 days and one full year, onboarding includes training and on-the-job experiences that give employees deeper insights into the company and their job.
+During onboarding, employees form bonds with their team members, integrate into the company culture, start having ideas and suggestions, and discover ways, not just to perform their jobs, but to improve their performance.

 Chapter 3: Planning your new staff orientation program